alescortes/alescortes.github.io/README.md

-Hi! :wave: I am Alessandro.
+Hi!👋 I am Alessandro.

-I am currently pursuing a Master's Degree in **Data Science** at the University of Trento, Italy.
+I am currently pursuing a Master's Degree in **Data Science** at the **University of Trento**, Italy.
 I am passionate about Machine Learning, NLP, Computational Social Science, Data Visualization, Cybersecurity and a whole lot of other topics.

 When I'm not studying, working or writing my thesis you can probably find me hiking, running, making music or trying to learn German.
 I'm also a big fan of maps and geography in general, and I love trying new cuisines.

-Here's some of the project I've worked on during my Master's.
+Here's some of the projects I've worked on during my Master's.
 I hope you'll find them interesting!

+*P.S: This portfolio is still under construction.*

 ## EDA and Visualization